MAST Tutorial

 Fire up Cosmos, check the science scans.
 All good?

-Now flip over to weapons and target the asteroid... and we get an error like this, with a whole lot more in addition.
+Now flip over to weapons and target the asteroid... and we get an error like this, with a good deal more besides.

 Errors are an unavoidable part of mission writing for Cosmos.
 Fortunately, crashes are very rare, and we can easily restart the mission after we fix the issue.
 This particular error is a bit of an edge case.
 It's caused by

 resource_gather.py, which is part of the commerce addon in LegendaryMissions.
-There's a couple ways to get around this, but for now the simplest is to go into story.json and remove the commerce module.
-It's not used for anything yet anyways.Note that if we use
+There are a couple of ways around this.
+The simplest for now is to open story.json and remove the commerce module - nothing in the mission uses it yet.Note that if we use

 terrain_asteroid_clusters(), this is not an issue and we can use the commerce addon as normal.